-China-based corporate web behind troubled Africa resource deals For centuries, wave after wave of colonists and foreign investors have swept through Africa, looking for profits from the continent’s abundant reserves of oil and prized minerals.
 Many instead left records of corruption and broken promises of shared wealth with Africans.
 It is against this backdrop that an eager conglomerate has recently been drawing attention and generating headlines throughout Africa.
+China-Sonangol is part of a global network of companies extracting oil in Angola, buying gold in Zimbabwe, building luxury condominiums in Singapore and developing property in Manhattan.

+MENA (the Middle-East & North Africa) Map Room: Hidden Waters.
+InFocus » What Does the Fall of Goma Mean for Central Africa?
+Israel Siphons off Africa’s Nile.
 Egyptian and Sudanese policy failures have lead to a looming strategic threat to both countries’ most important resources – the Nile.

 China-based corporate web behind troubled Africa resource deals.
-Special Coverage on Conflict Minerals Jump to: Overview | Current Policy | Solutions | Campaigns & Programs Your mobile phone, your computer, your portable music player, and your gaming system all fuel fighting in eastern Congo.
+Special Coverage on Conflict Minerals.
+Jump to: Overview | Current Policy | Solutions | Campaigns & Programs Your mobile phone, your computer, your portable music player, and your gaming system all fuel fighting in eastern Congo.

 Take Action Now » Overview Armed groups earn hundreds of millions of dollars every year by trading conflict minerals.
 The Price of Precious.
 The first child soldier pops out of the bush clutching an AK-47 assault rifle in one hand and a handful of fresh marijuana buds in the other.